apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 .. topic:: Why Ansible?

   There are many excellent tools to facilitate application installation and configuration.
-  Ansible is a leading opensource tool in this marketspace backed by major corporate sponsorship and adoption.
+  Ansible is a leading open-source tool in this marketspace backed by major corporate sponsorship and adoption.
   Most importantly it facilitates the abstractions desired without creating technological conflicts with existing infrastructure management solutions.

 .. topic:: What about Security?

-  Each organization should review the instructions being performed in each ansible playbook to determine if they satisfy their security requirements.
+  Each organization should review the instructions being performed in each Ansible playbook to determine if they satisfy their security requirements.
-  Additionally, each implementor should select and implement their secret store of choice such as the built in ``ansible-vault`` or a more advanced secret-as-a-service solution such as HashiCorp Vault for any sensitive variables.
+  Additionally, each implementor should select and implement their secret store of choice such as the built-in ``ansible-vault`` or a more advanced secret-as-a-service solution such as HashiCorp Vault for any sensitive variables.

 ***************************
 Lab Implementation Concepts